mtholyoke/jorge/README.md

 - Install with Composer

-- Handle the various failure conditions of the `reset` steps

 - Tests (see [Testing Commands](https://symfony.com/doc/current/console.html#testing-commands) for example)

 - Better awareness of initial/current state: use APIs for Git, Lando, &c., instead of commands